 IHS Markit Canada Manufacturing PMI®

-- Weakest rises in output and new work for almost two years
+Further declines in output and incoming new work

 Public Company Information: